MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *pControlBar*
+*pControlBar*<br/>
- A pointer to a pane to be removed.
+[in] A pointer to a pane to be removed.

- [in] *bDestroy*
+*bDestroy*<br/>
- TRUE to destroy the removed pane.
+[in] TRUE to destroy the removed pane.
 FALSE to not destroy it.

- [in] *bAdjustLayout*
+*bAdjustLayout*<br/>
- TRUE to adjust the docking layout immediately.
+[in] TRUE to adjust the docking layout immediately.
 If FALSE, the adjustment will occur only when a redraw event occurs for other reasons (the user resizes the window, drags the main frame, etc.).

- [in] *bAutoHide*
+*bAutoHide*<br/>
- TRUE to remove the pane from the list of autohide panes.
+[in] TRUE to remove the pane from the list of autohide panes.
 FALSE to remove the pane from the list of regular panes.

- [in] *pBarReplacement*
+*pBarReplacement*<br/>
- A pointer to a pane that replaces the removed pane.
+[in] A pointer to a pane that replaces the removed pane.

 ### Remarks
  You must register each pane with the docking manager to take part in the docking layout.
 Use [CMDIFrameWndEx::AddPane](#addpane) or [CMDIFrameWndEx::InsertPane](#insertpane) to register panes.